Graduate Student Resources

 www.marshall.edu/psych/clinics/campus-psychology-clinic/

-The Marshall University Psychology Clinic has been established by the Department of Psychology to serve as a training facility for advanced graduate students enrolled in the clinical psychology program at the university and to provide high quality, low cost, confidential psychological services to individuals on the campus and from the local community.
+The Marshall University Psychology Clinic has been established by the Department of Psychology to serve as a training facility for advanced graduate students enrolled in the clinical psychology doctoral program at the university and to provide high quality, low cost, confidential psychological services to individuals on the campus and from the local community.

 Recreation Center

-The Marshall Recreation Center (Campus Rec), a 123,000-square-foot facility, contains 4 wood gym courts for basketball, volleyball, badminton, and dodge ball; 3 racquetball courts; a 37 foot climbing wall with bouldering area; outdoor pursuits center with rental equipment; aquatics center with 3 lap swim lanes, leisure pool, vortex pool and 20 person spa; men’s and women’s locker rooms; family changing areas with lockers; 17,000 square feet of fitness space on the second and third floor with free weights, and selectorized machines; 4 group fitness studios; a 3 lane 1/7th mile walking/jogging/running track; pro shop and lounge area.
+The Marshall Recreation Center (Campus Rec), a 123,000-square-foot facility, contains 4 wood gym courts for basketball, volleyball, pickleball, and dodge ball; 3 racquetball courts; a 37 foot climbing wall with bouldering area; outdoor pursuits center with rental equipment; aquatics center with 3 lap swim lanes, leisure pool, vortex pool and 20 person spa; men’s and women’s locker rooms; family changing areas with lockers; 17,000 square feet of fitness space on the second and third floor with free weights, and selectorized machines; 4 group fitness studios; a 3 lane 1/7th mile walking/jogging/running track; pro shop and lounge area.
 Campus Rec provides an array of provides an array of fitness classes that are free with membership as well as personal training services, swim lessons, intramural sports and a series of special events throughout the year.
 These events include a 5k run, disc golf championship and indoor triathlon.
 The entire facility is accessible for persons with disabilities.
 The Rec Center is also the largest student employer on campus.

 Speech And Hearing Center